Tom Mees

-Thomas E. Mees (October 13, 1949 – August 14, 1996) was an American sportscaster best known for his role in hosting professional and collegiate ice hockey and for being a prominent personality on ESPN during that network's early years.
+Thomas E. Mees (October 13, 1949 – August 14, 1996) was an American sportscaster best known for his role in hosting and in the play-by-play role of professional and collegiate ice hockey and for being a prominent personality on ESPN during that network's early years.

 Early life and career

 Mees began his career as a student at the University of Delaware in Newark.
 After graduation in 1972, he became the sports director at WILM-AM radio in Wilmington.
 Mees returned to Delaware in 1992 when he announced the Blue Hens' America East Championship for ESPN from the field house.

 After six years in Wilmington and one year at WECA-TV in Tallahassee, Florida, Mees was hired by ESPN as one of their first on-air personalities for the network's launch in 1979 on September 7.
-In 2005, he was inducted into the Delaware Sports Museum and Hall of Fame.
+In 2005, he was inducted into the Delaware Sports Hall of Fame.